Utility Connections Providers Accreditation Scheme

 Scottish Water continues to serve households directly; that means the developer can submit the application for a new connection directly to Scottish Water.

 In all cases, Scottish Water will continue to own the public water supply network and, assuming all process compliance, will take ownership of connections made and revenue meters installed under the relevant scopes in the WIRS scheme.

 For activities relating to non-household premises

 Under the accreditation arrangements, accredited UCPs must be instructed by a Licensed Provider before they can undertake any work at a site, whether it be undertaking a new connection or a metering activity.
 Only Licensed Providers who have signed an agreement with Scottish Water may instruct UCPs accordingly.
-Additionally the UCP is required to sign an agreement with Scottish Water and further information on that is contained in the section below.
+UCP's are also required to sign an agreement with Scottish Water.

 For activities relating to household connections

 The UCP can be appointed and instructed to carry out the connection by a developer or the developer's agent.